 New and expanding businesses can find capital sources through a variety of private lenders in the county and through non-traditional loan programs and equity sources.
 Western Washington University's Small Business Development Center is a source for business planning needs to help determine finance requirements.
 The SBDC produces a Guide to Loan Programs for Whatcom County providing a thorough list of current finance programs.

-Industrial Revenue Bonds Tax-exempt financing issued through the Port of Bellingham’s Industrial Development Corporation (IDC) is available to qualifying companies.
-View additional information about industrial revenue bonds.
+Port Finance Programs Tax-exempt financing issued through the Port of Bellingham’s Industrial Development Corporation is available to qualifying companies through industrial revenue bonds.
+The Port also uniquely provides a revolving loan fund to provide gap financing to manufacturers.

 For More Information